-- a) It is recommended that bearings are not re-used after any removal from the shaft.
+- a) It is recommended that bearings are not reused after any removal from the shaft.
 In any case the bearings must be replaced not after 25000 operating hours. - b) If the bearing cannot be removed with the tools available never use a torch under any circumstances.
 Split the outer ring with a small hand grinder, saw through the ball/roller retainer, and split the inner ring about three quarters through with a grinder and break with a cold steel chisel.

-of bearings until they have been cleaned.
+Note: Do not attempt to inspect condition of bearings until they have been cleaned.